freedomjs/tutorial/content/03howfreedomworks.md

 freedom.js API and dependencies/permissions (`manifest.json`), and
 styling or other static resources such as graphics (`static/`).
-In the above list they all live off of `src/` to reflect that they are the sourcecode view of your application - they may later be linted, minified, and copied to e.g. `build/` (to eventually be deployed).
+In the above list they all live off of `src/` to reflect that they are the source code view of your application - they may later be linted, minified, and copied to e.g. `build/` (to eventually be deployed).

 TODO more explanation for how above files interact.